FAC8/READMES/Week5/redis-data-types/redis-data-types.md

 ##Redis lists 📝

-For the purpose of our use, redis lists are like Arrays.
+Redis lists are linked lists but for the purpose of our use, redis lists are treated like Arrays.

 __Common use cases for lists__